 After about 10 years, they felt God leading them to make a change.
 So in 2009, they moved to Alaska.
 They had the privilege of serving as lay leaders at ACF Church in Eagle River, where people are regularly finding freedom and new life in Christ.
 While in Alaska, they worked a variety of jobs, including teaching in schools, and at a camp where they regularly saw bears, moose, and other wildlife.
 Not too many people can honestly say that they have chased bears away, but this was a regular part of their Alaskan life.
 As much as they loved their life and ministry in Alaska, they sensed God calling them to pursue ministry in Czech Republic.

 As a couple, we decided to explore ministry in Czech Republic.
 After 2 short-term ministry exploration trips (2013 & 2015), we believed God was calling us to take a bigger step: mid-term ministry in Czech Republic.
-We arrived in Prague in August of 2017 and anticipated serving for 2-3 years, teaching conversational English as ministry, working with a local Czech church, studying the Czech language, and showing orphans they have a Father who loves them.
+We arrived in Prague in August of 2017 and served for 3 years, teaching conversational English as ministry, working with local Czech churches, studying the Czech language part-time, and showing orphans they have a Father who loves them through Hand of Hope Camp, in conjunction with ACF, our sending church.

 A verse that encourages us is Ephesians 2:10 “For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
-Wherever we are or will go, we have hope that God is already there preparing the way for us.
+Each step of the way, we have hope that God is already there preparing the way for us.

 Primary Prayer Request: